What Is Function Calling?

 3. Tool Execution

-TopCalls calls your webhook with the tool name and parameters.
+TopCalls sends a webhook to your server with the tool name and parameters.
 Your server executes the function.

 Built-in Tools

-TopCalls provides built-in tools that are automatically available during calls.
-You don’t need to define these—they’re ready to use.end_call
+TopCalls provides built-in tools that are automatically available during calls.end_call

 Theend_call tool allows your AI agent to gracefully end the call when the conversation is complete.

-end_call when appropriate—you don’t need to configure anything.
+end_call automatically when appropriate.
 The agent decides when to end based on context: user says goodbye, all questions answered, or clear conversation conclusion.- User says “goodbye”, “thanks, that’s all”, etc.

 - All questions have been answered